statropy/arm-trusted-firmware/readme.rst

-It is possible to build the software by following the normal TFA guidelines, but the (Ruby) wrapper `scripts/build.rb` script is offered to offer something that ensures using the proper options for the platform.
+It is possible to build the software by following the normal TFA guidelines, but the (Ruby) wrapper `scripts/build.rb` script is offered as it ensures using the proper options for the platform.
 Refer to the script help (`--help` option).

 .. warning::
    The keys found in the `keys/` directory are *purely* for